CV page

 Research

-My current research is focused on diseases of cats, where I lead projects about the joint disease osteoarthritis.
-I also work on projects that aim to increase the knowledge about chest malformations, 'staggering disease' and diabetes mellitus in cats.
-Since 2022 I am engaged in a project on encephalitis in dogs and humans.
+My current research is focused on diseases of cats and dogs.
+I lead projects about the joint disease osteoarthritis in cats and encephalitis in dogs.
+I also work in projects aiming to increase our knowledge about chest malformations in Bengal cats, and 'staggering disease' and diabetes mellitus in cats.

 In my research on osteoarthritis in cats, underlying causes, disease development and how the diagnosis of the disease can be improved are investigated.
 I am mainly interested in how inflammation and metabolic parameters (such as body fat and bone density) are related to osteoarthritis.
-In the project “Osteoarthritis in cats - morphology, diagnostics and impact of obesity” increased body fat as a risk factor for osteoarthritis and associations between articular cartilage lesions, bone- and meniscal changes and inflammation are investigated.
-In another project, "Mechanisms of joint disease in cats - from whole body examination to molecular changes", the focus is on associations between osteoarthritis and bone-stimulatory substances.
+In the latest project, "Mechanisms of joint disease in cats - from whole body examination to molecular changes", the focus is on associations between osteoarthritis and bone-stimulatory substances.
 In the studies, whole-body computed tomography is combined with different types of tissue examinations.

-In the project "Genetic background to flat chest in Bengal cats", the goal is to find the hereditary defects in the genome that lead to malformation of the chest.
+In the project "Genetic background to flat chest in Bengal cats", the goal is to determine the genetic defect/s associated with malformation of the chest.

-In collaboration with colleagues from Sweden, Germany and Austria, I have ongoing research on 'staggering disease' in cats.
+In collaboration with colleagues from Sweden and Germany I have ongoing research on 'staggering disease' in cats.
 'Staggering disease' is a serious infectious disease that causes inflammation of the brain and spinal cord.
-In a joint research project between SLU, the National Veterinary Institute (SVA), Uppsala University, Ludwig Maximilian University and Friedrich-Loefller Institute we aim to increase our understanding of encephaliltis in dogs and people.

 Projects